The 8 best customer service outsourcing companies in 2026

 Teleperformance landing page showcasing their global BPO services and enterprise solutions

 Teleperformance is the largest BPO on this list by a wide margin.
-With nearly 50 years in business, 165+ countries with a physical presence, and 86% of the Forbes Top 100 as clients, they operate at a scale few can match.
+With nearly 50 years in business, a physical presence in 165+ countries, and 86% of the Forbes Top 100 as clients, they operate at a scale few can match.

-Their offering spans everything from traditional customer service to AI-powered solutions through their TP.ai FAB platform.
-They support 650+ languages and dialects, making them a natural fit for truly global enterprises.
+Their offering spans everything from traditional customer service to AI-powered solutions through their TP.ai platform.
+They support 650+ languages and dialects, which makes them a natural fit for truly global enterprises.

 Key strengths: